TyrWinDev/TyrWinDev/README.md

-### <div align="center">I'm Pedro, a full-stack software engineer 👨‍💻 working remotely since 2020 🚀</div>
+### <div align="center">I'm Pedro, a full-stack software engineer 👨‍💻 working remotely since 2021 🚀</div>

-- 🔭 I’m currently working on [Game Fight](https://github.com/TyrWinDev/Game-Fight)

-- 🌱 I’m currently learning React

-- ⚡ All of my projects are available at https://www.pedromedina.dev

-- 📬 You can contact me at pedrolmedina@outlook.es

-- 😎 Ask me anything about Programming, Video Games, and Graphic Design!
+✔️ 2+ Years experience with front end development
+✔️ Experience working with APIs & Database Design.
+✔️ Developed code to convert design wireframes into website elements ✔️ Experienced with the use of frameworks for front end development such as React and Vue, design software such as Figma and programming languages such as HTML and JavaScript

 <br/>